-For David and my first wedding anniversary in July, we decided to take a road trip to Mammoth Lakes, California to get some fresh air, mountain views, and quality alone time.
-Even though I define myself as a “city girl”, I’ve always felt drawn to the mountains.
-There’s something so humbling about seeing such vast and overpowering views.
-Plus, it’s the perfect place to disconnect and enjoy nature!
+To kick off our anniversary celebrations, my husband and I decided to take a road trip to Mammoth Lakes, California to get some fresh air, mountain views, and quality alone time.
+Even though I define myself as a “city girl,” I’ve always felt drawn to the mountains.
+There’s something so humbling about being surrounded by such vast and overpowering nature.

 Even though we had a “no phones” policy, I did manage to capture some of our adventures in a vlog:

 We stayed at The Westin Monache Resort in Mammoth, which was STUNNING.
-Our room felt like a luxury apartment, with 2 living rooms, a kitchen, a bed made for royalty, and a patio with a mountain view.
+Our room felt like a luxury apartment, with two living rooms, a kitchen, a bed made for royalty, and a patio with that coveted mountain view.
 We were in heaven.
-We spent every evening drinking bubbly wine on the patio and smiling form ear to ear.
+We spent every evening drinking bubbly wine on the patio and smiling from ear to ear.
 Normally, we never go for luxury accommodation, but this was an important milestone in our relationship, so we wanted to go all out.
 Here’s a still from my vlog of the awesome patio view:

-One of my absolute favorite things we did was walk up to a gorgeous lake surrounded by mountains and sit with our feet in the chilled, clear water and just chat about life.
-The water was so fresh!
+One of my absolute favorite things we did was sit with our feet in the chilled, clear water of the gorgeous lake surrounded by mountains, and just chat about life.
+It was both revitalizing and romantic.

 In Mammoth, I did struggle to find vegan options, but there were a few Mexican restaurants and a Pita Pit that had some tasty meals that I could eat.
 We brought some snacks and breakfast items from home, just in case.